Recipe

 broad beans each year to do justice to the dish.
 Potatoes with almonds

-and saffron is another favourite as is "pepitoria de pollo", chicken with
+and saffron is another favourite as is "pepitoria de pollo", chicken

 almonds.